nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/020_Peragus.md

       - Do you know who administered sedatives to the kolto tanks in the medical bay, killing the incapacitated miners?
       - Is that pride I hear in your voice?
       - I had some more questions for you.
-  - Make him repeat the last words of the officer

-- Open the door with the console -> level up to 5?

 - Outside